Optimal Capacity Modification for Many-To-One Matching Problems: Basic definitions and fundamentals

 \subsection{Structural properties}

-Kominers~\cite{Kominers2020} shows that increasing the capacity of one school by one weakly improve the students' outcome.
-Due to this, we can observe the following. \begin{lemma} Let $I_1=(U,W,(\succ_x)_{x\in U\cup W}, \pq_1)$ and $I_2=(U,W,(\succ_x)_{x\in U\cup W}, \pq_2)$ denote two \manyones-instances with the same sets of students and schools, and the same preferences and priority lists such that $\pq_1\le \pq_2$.
-Further let $\mu_1$ and $\mu_2$ refer to the student-optimal stable matching of $I_1$ and $I_2$, respectively.
-Then, the following holds. \begin{compactenum}[(i)] \item Every student weakly prefers $\mu_2$ to $\mu_1$. \item If a school~$w$ is under-filled in $\mu_1$, then $\mu_2^{-1}(w)\subseteq \mu_1^{-1}(w)$ holds. \end{compactenum} \end{lemma}
+Kominers \cite{Kominers2020} shows that increasing the capacity of one school by one weakly improve the students' outcome.
+Due to her, we can observe the following. \begin{lemma} Let $I_1=(U,W,(\succ_x)_{x\in U\cup W}, \pq_1)$ and $I_2=(U,W,(\succ_x)_{x\in U\cup W}, \pq_2)$ denote two \manyones-instances with the same sets of students and schools, and the same preferences and priority lists such that $\pq_1\le \pq_2$.
+Then, the following holds. \begin{compactenum}[(i)] \item Every student weakly prefers the student-optimal stable matching~$\mu_2$ in~$I_2$ to the student-optimal stable matching~$\mu_1$ in~$I_1$. \item If a school~$w$ is under-filled in $\mu_1$, then $\mu_2^{-1}(w)\subseteq \mu_1^{-1}(w)$ holds. \end{compactenum} \end{lemma}

 \begin{proof} Let $I_1$ and $I_2$ be as defined.
 Let $U$, $W$, $\pq_1$, $\pq_2$ be the sets of students and schools, the capacity vectors for $I_1$ and $I_2$, respectively.
-To show the first statement, it suffices to consider the case when exactly one school has increased its capacity and this increase is one since the weakly preferring relation is transitive, which has been shown by \citet{Kominers2020}.
+To show the first statement, it suffices to consider the case when exactly one school has increased its capacity and this increase is one since the weakly preferring relation is transitive, which has been shown by Kominers \cite{Kominers2020}.

-For Statement~\eqref{lem:underfilled}, suppose, for the sake of contradiction, that there exists a student~$u\in \mu_2^{-1}(w)\setminus \mu_1^{-1}(w)$.
+For Statement~\eqref{lem:underfilled}, suppose, for the sake of contradiction, that there exists a student~$u\in \mu_2(w)\setminus \mu_1(w)$.
 Note that by the first statement, $u$ strictly prefers $\mu_2(u)=w$ to $\mu_1(u)$.
 Since $w$ is under-filled in~$\mu_1$, it forms with $u$ a blocking pair in~$\mu_1$, a contradiction. \end{proof}

+We proceed to a crucial observation that helps us decrease the number of edges in an input instance of \sumsta\ or \maxsta.

+\begin{observation} The optimum values of \sumsta\ and \maxsta\ do not change, if we delete each edge $(u,w)$ from the instance, where $\stuopt (u) \succ_u w$ for the student-optimal stable matching $\stuopt$. \end{observation} Indeed, for any capacity increase vector $\pr$, we have by Lemma \ref{lem:capincrease} that each student $u$ will be admitted to a school at least as good as $\stuopt [u]$ if the capacities are increased with $\pr \ge 0$, so the deletion of these edges do not decrease the size of the stable matching.
+This leads to the following crucial property we can assume of any input instance of \sumsta\ or \maxsta.